jaclu/tmux-packet-loss/README.md

 ## Recent changes

+- Using more intense colors for alert and critical levels
 - New feature @packet-loss_display_trend
 - Added @packet-loss_hist_separator to select separator, and alert/crit colors to hist average if it is high
 - Results are rounded to ints